SM U-28 (Austria-Hungary)

 SM U-28 or U-XXVIII was a U-27-class U-boat or submarine for the Austro-Hungarian Navy.
 U-28, built by the Austrian firm of Cantiere Navale Triestino (CNT) at the Pola Navy Yard, was launched in January 1917 and commissioned in June.

 She had a single hull and was just over 121 ft in length.
 She displaced nearly 265 MT when surfaced and over 300 MT when submerged.
-Her two diesel engines moved her at up to 9 knots on the surface, while her twin electric motors propelled her at up to 7.5 knots while underwater.
+Her two diesel engines moved her at up to 9 knots on the surface, while her twin electric motors propelled her up to 7.5 knots while underwater.
 She was armed with two bow torpedo tubes and could carry a load of up to four torpedoes.
 She was also equipped with a 75 mm deck gun and a machine gun.

 During her service career, U-28 sank the British Q-ship HMS Bradford City and nine other ships, sending a combined tonnage of 44,743 to the bottom.
 U-28 was surrendered at Venice in 1919, granted to Italy as a war reparation and broken up the following year.